12345Prompt123456/12345Prompt123456/README.md

 12345Prompt123456/12345Prompt123456 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
---->Here's the code I'm working with:
+--->Here's the code I'm working with: import pygame import random

-# Starts the pygame
-# Starts random

-import pygame
-import random

-# Initialize Pygame
 pygame.init()

-# Set the dimensions of the screen
 SCREEN_WIDTH = 800
 SCREEN_HEIGHT = 600
 screen = pygame.display.set_mode((SCREEN_WIDTH, SCREEN_HEIGHT))
 pygame.display.set_caption("Chase Game")

-# Define colors
 WHITE = (255, 255, 255)
 RED = (255, 0, 0)
 GREEN = (0, 255, 0)

-# Set up the game loop
 clock = pygame.time.Clock()
 running = True

-# Define the player and enemy positions and sizes
 player_size = 50
 player_x = (SCREEN_WIDTH - player_size) // 2
 player_y = SCREEN_HEIGHT - player_size - 10